ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Prompt Tuning for Hierarchical Consistency

-To enhance the hierarchical consistency of the predictions at different hierarchical levels, we propose to regularize the model by {\it Prompt Tuning for Hierarchical Consistency\/} (ProTeCt).
-ProTeCt can be easily implemented with many existing prompt tuning methods (e.g., CoOp, MaPLe).
+To enhance TOS performance of FMs, we propose {\it Prompt Tuning for Hierarchical Consistency\/} (ProTeCt).
+ProTeCt can be implemented with many existing prompt tuning methods (e.g., CoOp, MaPLe).
 These methods optimize context prompts using the cross-entropy loss of (\ref{eq:loss}) with leaf label set $\mathcal{Y}_{leaf}$.
 While this optimizes leaf accuracy $Acc_{leaf}$, it is not robust to label set changes, even for label sets comprised of superclasses of $\mathcal{Y}_{leaf}$.
 A simple generalization would be to replace (\ref{eq:loss}) with $\mathcal{L}(\mathbf{C}^t) = \sum_{\mathcal{Y}_p \in \mathcal{T}} L_{{\mathcal{Y}}_p}(\mathbf{C}^t)$, i.e., to consider all the partial label sets $\mathcal{Y}_p$ of the tree $\mathcal{T}$.
 However, for sizeable taxonomies, this involves a very large number of label sets and is not feasible.
 ProTeCt avoids the problem by dynamically sampling label sets from $\mathcal{T}$ during training, with a combination of two learning objectives, a {\it node-centric loss\/} (NCL) and a {\it dynamic tree-cut loss \/} (DTL).

 \paragraph{Node-Centric Loss (NCL).} NCL is the aggregate cross-entropy loss of (\ref{eq:loss}) over all node-centric label sets $\mathcal{Y}_n=Chd(n)$ defined by each internal node $n\in\mathcal{N}^{int}$ of the hierarchy, i.e.,